Glazzes/react-native-zoom-toolkit/docs/docs/components/snapbackzoom.md

 |------|---------|-----------------|
 | `function` | `undefined` | see [tap gesture event data](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/tap-gesture#event-data) |

-Callback triggered when a single tap is made, receives tap gesture event as its only argument.
+Callback triggered when a single tap is made, receives a tap gesture event as its only argument.

 ### onDoubleTap
 | Type | Default | Additional Info |
 |------|---------|-----------------|
 | `function` | `undefined` | see [tap gesture event data](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/tap-gesture#event-data) |

-Callback triggered when a double tap is made, receives tap gesture event as its only argument.
+Callback triggered when a double tap is made, receives a tap gesture event as its only argument.

 ### onPinchStart
 | Type | Default | Additional Info |
 |------|---------|-----------------|
 | `function` | `undefined` | see [pinch gesture event data](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/pinch-gesture#event-data) |

-callback triggered when the pinch gesture starts, receives pinch gesture event as its only argument.
+callback triggered when the pinch gesture starts, receives a pinch gesture event as its only argument.

 ### onPinchEnd
 | Type | Default | Additional Info |
 |------|---------|-----------------|
 | `function` | `undefined` | see [pinch gesture event data](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/pinch-gesture#event-data) |

-Callback triggered as soon as the user lift their fingers off the screen after pinching, receives tap gesture event as its only argument.
+Callback triggered as soon as the user lifts their fingers off the screen after pinching, receives tap gesture event as its only argument.

 ### onGestureActive
 | Type | Default | Additional Info |